daesy13/songr/README.md

 - To visit the second page type http://localhost:8080/capitalize/any-word-goes-here
 - User can type any word where "any-word-goes-here" to see it capitalize.
 - Last, type http://localhost8080/albums where a list of albums information will show.
+- On this location the user can add more albums to our database.